 Because MSA is not common, some health professionals may meet somebody with MSA only once or twice in their whole career.
-A vital part of the Trust’s information and support service is, therefore, its nursing service provided by our three MSA specialist nurses: Katie Rigg, Samantha Pavey and Jill Lyons.
+A vital part of the Trust’s information and support service is, therefore, its nursing service provided by our three MSA Nurse Specialists: Katie Rigg, Samantha Pavey and Jill Lyons.

 Together they support people affected by MSA across the UK and Ireland, dividing responsibility loosely around three regions.

 Katie Rigg (North of England, Scotland and Ireland)

 Samantha Pavey (East of England)

 - A telephone support line available across the week from Monday to Friday from 9.00-5.00.
 Should the nurses be away from their desks, they will reply to messages left on their answerphones as quickly as possible.
 They receive calls about many different aspects of living with MSA, from people with the disease and also from carers and family members.
 Sometimes calls are about the physical issues of MSA, helping people to think through the practical changes that might make life easier, such as how to adapt the functional rooms at home, and sometimes calls can be more about helping people with any emotional concerns they may have.

 - An email service, as many people prefer to have their questions answered in this way, perhaps because it means they can get in touch at any time of the day or night and answers can be read when it is most convenient to them.
 The nurses try to get back to people within a few days.

 - Liaising with your healthcare professionals: The MSA Nurse Specialists offer advice and make suggestions based on their specialist knowledge of the condition but they do not manage the care of people with MSA.
 The Nurses are willing to liaise with any healthcare professionals who require specialist knowledge about MSA.
 For this to happen, the person with MSA needs to give their healthcare professional the contact details of the MSA Specialist Nurse; and ask the professional to contact the MSA Nurse.